MartinFk/VRGiO/README.md

 # VRGiO

-## Arduino
+## VRGiO WEMOS Features
-Following are the main functions supported by the server.
+Following are the main functions currently supported by the .

 * Register cube with unique IP address with the server<br/>
 * Listen to requests from other cubes and perform any actuation/action based on request data <br/>

-## VRGiO Server
+## VRGiO Server Features
 Following are the main functions supported by the server.

 * Register cube with unique IP address <br/>